italomaia/flask-empty/README.md

 Flask Empty
 ===========
 Flask-Empty is a simple **flask boilerplate** for fast prototyping.
-Just clone the project, copy the **src/** with your project name and begin.
+Just clone the project, copy **src/** with your project name and get started.

 ```shell
 # local copy the project // linux/Mac